The Art Of Persuasion What It Is And How To Practice It

 Reviewer Wendy Boring-Bray, DBH, LPC

 Persuasion is the act of convincing someone to change their beliefs or do something you suggest.
-Persuasion has often been described as an art, but what exactly is the art of persuasion?
-Understanding can not only help you learn how to persuade others.
-It can also make you more aware of the persuasion techniques other are using to change your beliefs or behaviors.
+Persuasion has often been described as a delicate form of art, but what exactly makes it so powerful?
+Understanding the art of persuasion can not only help you learn how to influence others; it can also make you more aware of the techniques others might use to try and change your beliefs and behaviors.

 - Expresses strong emotion